ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Issue: Using special characters in schema, table, or column names
+{: #known_issues1.0.0_4}

+It is recommended to not use special characters such as question mark (?) or asterisk (*) in table, column names and schema names.
+Though these special characters are supported and tables, columns and schemas can be created, using these special characters might cause issues when running the `INSERT` command.

 ## Issue: User is not removed from the catalog access control on revoking data access
 {: #known_issues1.0.0_3}